CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 ## The Clyde River Bar

 This river bar is located about 200m off the end of the rock wall.
 It is an extended area of shallows with a sandy bottom.
-It's charted depth is only 0.8m however after recent dredging locals report the charted depth to be ????m (we need to find out what this is)
+It's charted depth is only 0.8m however after recent dredging locals report the charted depth to be 1.2m

 It's shallow depth and the likelyhood of breaking waves in heavy seas means that the bar must be treated with the utmost respect.

 * Check tides to ensure adequate water for N3's 2.2m draft
-* Approach and depart the bar along the marked leads
+* Approach and depart the bar along the marked leads -- see notes below
-* All crew to wear PFDs while crossing the bar
+* NSW law requires ALL crew to wear PFDs while crossing the bar in either direction.
+This is policed stringently and there is a big fine for non compliance
 * If in doubt do not cross the bar
 * If unable to cross the bar when returning from sea, pick up a mooring at North Head (or anchor behind Snapper Island) and wait for conditions to improve

+The bar is generally well marked but does move.
+Check with a local to see if the leads are set correctly before crossing.
+Also check to see if depth of bar has changed (Marina manager Damon will be very helpful).
+There is also a [bar webcam](http://www.rms.nsw.gov.au/maritime/using-waterways/web-cameras/batemans-bay.html) that may be worth checking before you venture out.

+## The leads

+The best passage across the Clyde River Bar is marked by leads which consist of two triangular panels that appear one above the other as you approach the rock wall.
+By the time you are abeam snapper Island you should have located these panels and established yourself on the leads.  more here

 ## Open Waters of the Bay
 Pittwater is a well protected area in which we have enjoy cruising without significant seas or swell.
 Bateman's Bay is regarded